Make Ludington MI your Next Getaway

 Kids will dig their colorful bunk beds.
 Oh, and it’s pet-friendly.

-It’s hard to know where to point the camera because Ludington is bursting with beautiful backgrounds.
+Our camera memory is full after our trip to Ludington; it’s hard to know where to point the camera with so many beautiful backgrounds.

 Thanks to Ludington Area Convention and Visitors Bureau for hosting our visit.